Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

 TODO
         - Unittests
-        - Move all the hardcoded values into Settings.java
+        - Add polymorphism
-        - Maybe use java.util.prefs.Preferences instead of Settings ?
+        ?
+Maybe there is a way for Arc to extend Arc2D
-        - Maybe there is way to refine an algorithm ?
+        - Move all the hardcoded values into Settings.java ?
+Maybe use java.util.prefs.Preferences instead of Settings ?
+Maybe there is way to refine an algorithm

 DESCRIPTION:
         This program draws a circles that have an intersected areas removed, having one of a circles attached to a mouse cursor.